This was a very popular ad when I turned up at Bishopsbridge Road.

 We liked it, but worried that simply showing things that weren’t there might be a bit like the ‘Prohibition’ ad.

-So what else was different back then?
+So what else has changed?

 Running the pictures left to right felt a bit traditional, so I ran them down the left hand side of the gutter, hipsters love the kind of shit.

 Where do we put the pack-shot?
 We‘ve got a bottle in the ad already we don‘t need one.

 Logo?
 The word ‘Budweiser’ is already there and really big, what‘s the point of essentially repeating it in another font?
 Also, if we want to look cool let’s avoid looking like an ad, what’s less cool than looking like you’re desperately trying to flog your wares?

 The Estate of John Wayne didn’t want him portrayed as a sperm, (perhaps because he’d effectively be nude?)

 The Estate of Bob Hope didn’t want him portrayed as a sperm either.
 (He’s English anyway, isn’t he?)

 The two car companies didn’t want to be associated with alcohol.

 The two American Football teams passed.